 Compelling and convincing

 A user is least likely to be able to avoid an interstitial ad as it covers the entire device screen.
-Hence publishers can always show high CPM and rich media ads here for a better impact on users.
+Hence, publishers can always show high CPM and rich media ads here for a better impact on users.

 Solves banner blindness

-Because a full-screen ad would be pretty hard to ignore.
-The user might not ignore the ad displayed on the screen, hence reducing banner blindness.
+Because a full-screen ad would be pretty hard to ignore, the user might not ignore the ad displayed on the screen, hence reducing banner blindness.

 High Revenue